 12. S**t Coil – Sounds like something that could be done in some weird German film, this term is often used for a poorly wrapped piece of cable.
 “Who made all the s**t coils?”

 13. Ball Buster – Another term for a poorly wrapped piece of cable.
-This one refers to sea-way when it hasn’t been wrapped the correct size causing too much of one end to be left hanging lose.
-When picked up the lose end can easily hit you in the…balls…I’ve also heard this term used for heavier, 35lb sandbags.
+This one refers to sea-way when it hasn’t been wrapped the correct size causing too much of one end to be left hanging loose.
+When picked up the loose end can easily hit you in the…balls…I’ve also heard this term used for heavier, 35lb sandbags.

 14. Open Holes – This refers to live, open holes in seaway or power towers.
 Open holes are dangerous and hearing “No open holes!” over the walkie talkie is nothing new.
 Jason Winget adds the phrase “Get your fingers out of the holes!”